shoeffner/mthesis/src/introduction.md

 measurements of fixations and saccades, stops and rapid movements of the eyes, which he used to analyze reading behavior.

-![Schema of Huey's eye tracking device.
+![Schema of Huey's eye tracking device.;;Schema of Huey's eye tracking device.
 It works similar to a seismograph.
 Image from Google's scan of the New York Public Library's 1968 reprint of
 @Huey1908, p.
-26.](huey_eyetracker.png){#fig:huey_eyetracker}
+26.](huey_eyetracker.png){ #fig:huey_eyetracker }

 Following Huey's example, a surge of new eye tracking devices hit the research world. @Yarbus1967 became famous for his research on how a given task